Seismic zone

 In seismology, a seismic zone or seismic belt is an area of seismicity potentially sharing a common cause.
+It can be referred to as an earthquake belt as well.
 It may also be a region on a map for which a common areal rate of seismicity is assumed for the purpose of calculating probabilistic ground motions.
 An obsolete definition is a region on a map in which a common level of seismic design is required.